Lemuroid ringtail possum

-This species is listed as Least Concern in Queensland (Nature Conservation Act 1992) and is ranked as a low priority under the department's Back on Track species prioritisation framework.
+This species is listed as Least Concern in Queensland (Nature Conservation Act 1992).

 Lemuroid ringtail possums are similar in size to a common ringtail possum, and weigh between 750 and 1100 grams.
 They are a rich chocolate brown colour with paler, greyish-brown underparts and a pale ring around each eye.
 The muzzle and ears are short and tail long which is bushy for its entire length.

 A rare white form of the lemuroid ringtail possum exists in an isolated patch of mature rainforest above 1000 m on the Carbine Tableland, 80 km north-west of Cairns.
 White individuals are also known to occur among populations of the more common brown lemuroid ringtails.
 The white lemuroid ringtail is entirely creamy-white in colour with an orange tinge.

 Lemuroid ringtail possums live in tall, moist, mature rainforest above 450 metres in altitude, between Cairns and Ingham in north eastern Queensland.
 Here you may find them in the upper canopy of tall, cool, wet, mature rainforest trees.

 Life history and behaviour

 During the day, lemuroid ringtails shelter in tree hollows.
 They emerge at night, leaping noisily about the rainforest canopy while feeding on leaves, flowers and fruit.
 Lemuroid ringtails are least active when temperatures are below 14 to 16°C.